gerbv/gerbv/README-release.txt

 		openssl rmd160 gerbv-2.2.0.tar.gz >> gerbv-2.2.0.cksum
 		openssl sha1 gerbv-2.2.0.tar.gz >> gerbv-2.2.0.cksum

-	8. Upload the .tar.gz, and .cksum files to ftp://upload.sourceforge.net/incoming/

-	9. Create a new file release for gerbv with a release name of "gerbv-2.2.0" (for gerbv-2.2.0).
+	8. Create a new file release for the package "gerbv" with a release name of "gerbv-2.2.0" (for gerbv-2.2.0).
+Do this by logging into www.sourceforge.net and then navigating to

+	   https://sourceforge.net/projects/gerbv  (you must be logged in to sourceforge)

+	   Pick Admin->File Releases

+	   Next to the "gerbv" package, click "Add Release"

+           In the "Step 1:  Edit Existing Release" section, paste in the section of the NEWS for this version.
+Check the "Preserve my pre-formatted text" radio button and click "Submit/Refresh".

+           In the "Step 2: Add Files To This Release" section follow the "upload new files" link and then in the next page the "Web Upload" link.
+You will have to log in to sourceforge again.

+           Upload the .tar.gz, .cksum, and if you built one, the windows installer.

+           Once you have completed the file uploads return to the edit releases page, check the radio buttons next to the uploaded files and click the "Add Files..." button.

+           In the "Step 3:  Edit Files in this Release" section, set the following:
 		For file types:
 			.tar.gz  -  any / source .gz
-			.cksum   -  Platform Independent / Other Source File
+			.cksum   -  Platform Independent / Other Source File .exe     -  i386 / .exe (32-bit Windows)

+           You will have to click "update" for each file as you go.

+           In the "Step 4:  Email Release Notice" section, check the "I'm sure" radio button and click the "Send Notice" button.

-	10. Return to your regularly scheduled trunk development cvs update -PdA
+	9. Return to your regularly scheduled trunk development

+		cvs update -PdA

 =) 	if this is a patch release (2.2.1 for example), then simply